 - Posted by:

-- Categories: Industrial Marketing, Marketing Tips
+- Categories: Ads and Advertising, Industrial Marketing, Marketing Tips

 Many in manufacturing job shops and other industrial sectors mistakenly believe that Pay Per Click (PPC) ad campaigns are only for selling consumer products and services.
 That is simply not true.
 PPC ads are particularly effective for manufacturing business-to-business (B2B) marketing for a few reasons.
 The first is that online demand for industrial and manufacturing goods and services is extremely high.
 The second is that the competition is smaller which means that the ads are much cheaper.

 The engineers and industrial buyers searching for these goods and services (who are already prepared to buy and are looking for you specifically) are also more likely to actually make a purchase than a typical consumer would.
 Another great reason is that through PPC ads your website will land at the top of search results faster and with more reliability than simply relying on your SEO efforts.
 Basically PPC advertising feels like it was tailor made for industrial and manufacturing companies who want to get into the online advertising game with a much smaller budget than they would need utilizing other advertising efforts.

 How can you make sure that your next PPC campaign gives you the best return for your investment?
 Here are the four fundamentals you need to focus on for a more effective campaign.

 Keywords, or key phrases, are one of the most vital components of your entire PPC ad campaign.
 These “words” can be single words or multi-word search phrases that a potential customer may type into a browser to find your products or services.
 Choosing the right keywords that will target just the right audience (people interested in your products and services) is your goal.
 Start by writing down words and phrases that you think someone would use to find your product or service, next search Google a bit to see what comes up with those words or phrases you came up with, then use a keyword planner to help you refine your list.